corneliusdavid/hugo-pascalinia/README.md

 A theme derived from [Ficurinia](https://gabmus.gitlab.io/hugo-ficurinia) and modified to make entries look like Pascal procedures.

-The rest of this README is copied from the original...
+Most of the rest of this README is copied from the original...

 # Customization